just-the-docs/just-the-docs/peopleops/FEEDBACK_LOOPS.md

 title: Feedback Loops
 ---

+**Purpose**

+To cover one of our core principles at Countable: to shorten feedback loops.

+**Scope**

+Identifies the importance of feedback loops at Countable, some of the primary sources of feedback, and how to regularly connect with others in pursuit of useful feedback.

 # Feedback Loops on Your Work

 One of our core principles at Countable is to shorten feedback loops.